orsonteodoro/oiledmachine-overlay/README.md

 some information disclosure mitigations, and some denial of service mitigations.

-Execution-integrity mitigations with LLVM CFI (and CET) will mitigate against unauthorized transactions in trusted compiled code.
+Execution-integrity mitigations with LLVM CFI (and CET or PAC) will mitigate against unauthorized transactions in trusted compiled code.
+If you have CET or PAC, you can ignore the LLVM CFI requirement.
+The LLVM CFI requirement in this overlay only applies to ARCH=amd64 users without CET.

 This overlay will set LLVM CFI default off.
 Then, it will prioritize candidate packages individually for those where costly or devastating unauthorized